LambdaTest/documentation/docs/automated-test-cases-linked-using-capability.md

 ---
-id: automated-test-cases-linked-with-test-manager
+id: automated-test-cases-linked-using-capability
 title: Linking Automated Test Cases to Test Manager
 hide_title: false
-sidebar_label: via Capabilities
+sidebar_label: Link Test Case using Capabilities
 description: Link your automated test cases with the test manager using the test case id and run the automation test via Autoamtion dashboard or HyperExecute
 keywords:
   - automated test cases